AY-T/cv/coding-samples/train-tracking/README.md

 * Tracks trains between "Leppävaara" and "Helsinki Asema".
 * Also tested between "Jyväskylä" and "Äänekoski".
 * The two axes represent distance (represented by stations) and time, with the thick green vertical line indicating time now.
-* Only shows trains whose timetable entries are within 4 hours of current time.
+* Only shows trains whose timetable entries are within 1 hours of current UTC time.

 ### Running
 * Runnable with the Windows Command promt / Linux shell.